sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 #### Other processing

-The html rewriter also rewriters headers via the `HeaderRewriter` to ensure redirects are properly handled.
+The html rewriter also rewriters headers via the *HeaderRewriter* to ensure redirects are properly handled.
-Gzipped and chunked content is normalized, and `chardet` library is used to determine charset before parsing.
+Gzipped and chunked content is normalized, and **chardet** package is used to determine charset before parsing.

 ---